 Statewide Wildlife Transport Team

 What is it?
-The Statewide Transport Team is a group of dedicated volunteers, living across the state of Nebraska, who rescue wildlife in the field and pick-up injured and orphaned wildlife from public rescuers, stabilize the animals, and assist in transporting them to our Wildlife Center in Louisville, NE.
+The Statewide Transport Team is a group of dedicated volunteers, living across the state of Nebraska, who rescue wildlife in the field and pick-up injured and orphaned wildlife from public rescuers, stabilize the animals, and assist in transporting them to our Wildlife Center in the Omaha metro area.

 Volunteers on this team may drive one leg of a rescue journey across the state, or drive the entire distance, depending on availability and preference.
 They may also take animals to local veterinarians for stabilization prior to transport.